 Horry Georgetown Technical College

 The HGTC/CCU Bridge Program is a year-long program that prepares students for the rigorous curriculum at CCU.
-During the history of the program, we have discovered that most Bridge Program participants need some type of developmental coursework to help improve their writing and/or math skills.
-This coursework will not transfer; however, to better assist Bridge Program participants, both HGTC and CCU provides additional academic support in the form of weekly English and math review sessions, skill development workshops and academic coaching that we highly encourage students to attend.
+During the history of the program, we have discovered that most Bridge Program participants need some type of developmental coursework to help improve their math skills.
+Developmental math coursework will not transfer; however, to better assist Bridge Program participants, both HGTC and CCU provides additional academic support in the form of tutoring, academic coaching, and skill development workshops that we highly encourage students to attend.